thedarkwriter/courseware-lms-content/_lmscontent/additional_resources/content.md

 ## Stuck and not sure where to turn?
-Don’t worry!
+Don't worry!
 There are plenty of resources for you to find help.
 ###

 The [Puppet Slack team](http://slack.puppet.com/?_ga=2.219700762.2016006115.1511914520-1690870473.1505239292 "") is an excellent place to get quick and friendly community feedback.